garterser/crystalleafND/README.md

 This is a fork of Crystalleaf, intended to add some QOL changes and also let you catch all the fossils, the changes are as follows:
 Added the Kanto fossils to the Ruins of Alph Interior, Kabuto at night, Omanyte at day.

 Changed the Happiness Raters to be more helpful with gaiging if a pokemon can evolve yet.

+You are now allowed to delete HM moves(provided they aren't sketch)

 ## See also